vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 ### Can't dock plugin windows

-You may enable Virtual desktop mode by opening the Wine configurator by pressing on the cog icon next to the Wine section in Vinegar's settings.
+This issue occurs most often on Wayland desktops, you may either use [xwayland-satellite](https://github.com/Supreeeme/xwayland-satellite) or enable Virtual desktop mode by opening the Wine configurator by pressing on the cog icon next to the Wine section in Vinegar's settings, and going to 'Graphics'.

-This is unsolveable if Studio is running using the winewayland driver and not running under Xwayland.
+This currently has no fix if Studio is running using the winewayland driver and not running under xwayland or Xwayland-satellite.

 ### Cursor fails to lock / Studio closes without any message